Kae-de/it-support-labs/user-access-issue.md

 # Resolving User Login & Access Issues (Account Troubleshooting)

-Scenario:
-A user is unable to log into their account due to repeated password failures and potential lockout.
+## A user is unable to log into their account due to repeated password failures and potential lockout.

 Objective:
 Restore account access and ensure proper authentication functionality.